Contrary to other big cities, safety in Madrid is relatively high. You will rarely have any problem in the areas most people visit.

 If your wallet or purse has been robbed, contact your bank immediately and cancel all your debit and credit cards.
 If your passport has been taken away, contact your embassy or consulate and ask for help.
 The officials will tell you what to do.

-Then, go to the nearest police station.
+Then, go to the nearest police station, the best place to go if you are concerned about your safety in Madrid.
 Look for Policía Nacional stations and make a formal complaint.
 You can also call the 24h report hotline: 902 102 112.

 Madrid has a special bureau offering assistance to foreign visitors who, for whatever reason, need to go to a police station.
 The Foreign Tourist Assitance Service (Servicio de Atención al Turista Extranjero or SATE) is located at Madrid’s central police station: